How to become

 Apprenticeship

-It may be possible to work towards this role by doing a surveying technician apprenticeship.
-This will teach you some of the skills and knowledge required.
-You would then need to take further qualifications to gain chartered surveyor status.
+It may be possible to work towards this role by doing a Surveying Technician Level 3 Advanced Apprenticeship.
+You would then need to follow this up with further training to qualify as a surveyor.

 RICS has more information on surveying apprenticeships.